klee/klee.github.io/docs/solver-chain.md

 The remaining solvers are used for debugging.

+### Assignment validating solver

+This solver checks that assignments to satisfiable queries are satisfiable when substituted into the expressions in the query.

+This is useful for checking the consistency of KLEE's constraint language and that of the core solver.

+This option can be enabled using the `-debug-assignment-validating-solver` option.

 ### Debug validating solver

 This solver is meant for debugging and currently is only useful if building with